-Presented at the 2017 Population Association of America (planned); the 2016 Society of Labor Economists, National Tax Association, Association for Public Policy Analysis & Management, Cleveland State University, University of Michigan, Economic History Association (poster), International Institute of Public Finance, Western Economic Association; the 2015 Southern Economic Association, National Tax Association, Mannheim Tax Conference, Association for Public Policy Analysis & Management, Midwest Economic Association; and the 2014 University of Michigan H2D2 Research Conference (poster).
+- Presentations: 2017: U.S. Department of the Treasury, U.S. Bureau of Labor Statistics; 2016: Society of Labor Economists, National Tax Association, Association for Public Policy Analysis & Management, Cleveland State University, University of Michigan, Economic History Association (poster), International Institute of Public Finance, Western Economic Association; 2015: Southern Economic Association, National Tax Association, Mannheim Tax Conference, Association for Public Policy Analysis & Management, Midwest Economic Association; 2014: University of Michigan H2D2 Research Conference (poster).

 WORK IN PROGRESS

 "Does the Earned Income Tax Credit Pay for Itself?
 Evidence from State Tax Revenue"

 "The Role of the Earned Income Tax Credit in the Narrowing of the Gender Wage Gap"

 "The Impact of the 1964 Civil Rights Act on the Black-White Income Gap: 50 Years Later

 "How Much of the Gender and Racial Wage Gap Can Be Explained by Discriminatory Attitudes?"